buildpacks/spec/buildpack.md

 Buildpack API versions:
  - MUST be in form `<major>.<minor>` or `<major>`, where `<major>` is equivalent to `<major>.0`
  - When `<major>` is greater than `0` increments to `<minor>` SHALL exclusively indicate additive changes

+## Types of Buildpacks

+- `application buildpack` - a traditional buildpack that does not run as root, and has access to the app being built.
+- `stack buildpack` - a type of buildpack that runs with root privileges against the stack image(s) instead of an app.
+Stack buildpacks must not make changes to the build and run images that either violate stack compatibility guarantees or violate the contract defined by that stack's author.

 ## Buildpack Interface